elninotech/uppload/README.md

 	// Sets `value` for inputs and `src` for images
 	bind: ["#profilePicInput", "#profilePicImage"],

-	// Open the modal on clicking this button
+	// Open the modal when the user clicks on this button
-	call: ["#upploadBtn"],
+	call: ["form.profile button#uploadButton"],

 	// Endpoint to send files to
 	// Use either this or `uploadFunction` for a custom function